paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/06.quizzes/04.quiz-review-options/docs.md

 ###These are the steps that should be used to show or hide marks for a quiz on moodle.

+###If your unable to see the activities bar click on the course quiz link

 ![](MUSI-1.png)

 ### Select "Quizzes" in the top right corner.